Aldin322/Yasinusta/readme.txt

 * Move ordering prioritizes principal-variation moves, transposition-table hits, killers, history moves, captures, and checks to improve pruning.
-* Quiescence search keeps following forcing moves (captures/checks) at the leaf nodes so the evaluation only happens after the position settles.
+* Quiescence search keeps following forcing moves (captures/checks) at the leaf nodes so the evaluation only happens after the position settles, and shallow nodes run futility and razoring checks to skip hopeless continuations before they waste time.
+* Tactical extensions fire for checking moves or pawns racing toward promotion, so sharp tactical fights get an extra ply of calculation without slowing down quiet positions.
+* A tiny deterministic opening book covers the most common early structures so the bot plays principled developing moves instantly before the heavy search kicks in.
 * Scores are reported in centipawns from the side to move's perspective.
 * Evaluation mixes classical piece-square values with bishop-pair rewards, mobility, rook open-file bonuses, king-safety/pawn-shield heuristics, passed